Stampede kills 56 at funeral for Iranian general slain by US

 The stampede took place in Kerman, the hometown of Revolutionary Guard Gen. Qassem Soleimani, as the procession began, said Pirhossein Koulivand, head of Iran’s emergency medical services.

-There was no information about what set off the crush.
+There was no information what set off the crush.
 Online videos showed people lying apparently lifeless, their faces covered by clothing.
-Emergency crews performed CPR on others as people wailed and cried out to God.
+Emergency crews performed CPR on others as people wailed in the background, crying out to God.

 “Unfortunately as a result of the stampede, some of our compatriots have been injured and some have been killed during the funeral processions,” Koulivand said.